 Benefit 1: Sights

-As any of us ‘outdoors folk’ will testify, there are views that will take your breath away.
+As any of us ‘outdoors folk’ will testify, some views will take your breath away.

-And even if you don’t head for the hills to take in a panorama from high, just a big expanse of sky can be equally breath-taking.
+And even if you don’t head for the hills to take in a panorama from high, just a big expanse of the sky can be equally breathtaking.

 Often these sights have a restorative effect.
-Everyday worries for that moment disappear, and you can both feel wonder, appreciation, and a connectedness to the world around.
+Everyday worries for that moment disappear, and you can both feel wonder, appreciation, and connectedness to the world around you.